Prior Learning Assessment and Recognition (PLAR) Program

 Applicants must submit official diplomas and transcripts to a College-approved credential evaluation agency.
 This third-party agency confirms the authenticity of the documents, as well as verifying the program, year of study, issuing institution, and primary language of instruction.
 If the education was completed outside of Canada, the education is also assessed to determine whether it is equivalent/comparable to an education obtained at a Canadian institution.

 The College assesses the applicant’s education and experience to determine whether that knowledge and experience is equivalent to that of an individual who has successfully completed a CNME-accredited program.

 Applicants who successfully complete stage 2 are eligible to sit the first of two written examinations.
 This examination tests the applicant’s knowledge of biomedical sciences necessary for the practice of naturopathy.

 Stage 4 evaluates those competencies essential to ensure safe and competent practice which cannot be assessed solely via a paper-based assessment or paper-based knowledge test.
 Three evaluation tools are used in Stage 4: an Objective Structured Clinical Examination (OSCE), a structured interview, and a case study.

 Applicants who successfully complete Stage 4 are then eligible to sit the second of the two written examinations.
 This examination will test an applicant’s knowledge of the core clinical sciences and the application of their knowledge in clinical practice.

-For additional information regarding the stages of PLAR, including costs, please click here
+For more information about the stages of PLAR, including costs, please click here

-for a review or to hold a hearing of his/her application for registration.
+for a review or to hold a hearing of their application for registration.